For current and recent planning graduates

 - Demonstrated report writing skills.

-- Demonstrated commitment to EEO, WHS and the principles for a culturally diverse society.
+- Knowledge and commitment to EEO, WH&S and the principles for a culturally diverse society.

 Applicants must include a statement demonstrating how they meet the essential criteria listed in the position description, to be considered for this role.